 Limited Labor Supply Shapes Workforce Trends in North America

-Just over one year has passed since the devastating impacts of COVID-19 jobs losses hit the US, and many companies find themselves in a very different situation than they had anticipated.
+We’re progressing through year two since the initial impacts of COVID-19 jobs losses hit the US, and many companies find themselves in a very different situation than they had anticipated.
 A high-demand talent environment spurred by a post-lockdown recovery shows that companies face historical challenges in retaining and securing workers.
 In most places, the pressures of emerging workforce trends have created conditions of significant talent scarcity.

 The Numbers Behind US Workforce Trends